Rensvandeschoot/Tutorials/JASP for Bayes with informative priors (using Jags)/JASP_Bayes_informative_priors_jags_version1.md

 ### How to cite this tutorial in APA style

 Heo, I., & Van de Schoot, R. (2020, September 28).
-JASP for Bayesian analyses with informative priors (using Jags).
+JASP for Bayesian analyses with informative priors (using JAGS).
 Zenodo. https://doi.org/10.5281/zenodo.4032757

 <br>